dropbox/pb-jelly/README.md

 - [ ] Make extensions.proto and servicepb.proto proto3
 - [ ] Add travis-ci integration
 - [ ] Mypy the codegen.py in CI
+- [ ] Run mypy-protobuf for the tests - to better mypy codegen.py
 - [ ] Add examples to README
 - [ ] Create github issues for remaining todos
 - [ ] Credit other Dropboxers that have contributed to pb-rs development (look at git log)